 World society itself is defined by the potential worldwide reachability of communication on the one hand, and featured by its Eigenstructures on the other.
 To arrive at this point, evolution took off, according to Stichweh, at least five to six hundred years ago (which, interestingly, is when the age of European colonialism took off).
 He lists several Eigenstructures: formal organisation; social networks beyond kinship, friendship and customerclient relations; epistemic communities; world events; world cities; and global markets, but, as Stichweh states, the most important Eigenstructure is the function system.
-I introduced the research system as such a function system earlier.
-Further examples include the economic system, the political system, the legal system, and the systems of art, intimacy, spirituality, education, and health care.
+I introduced the research system as such a function system, the legal system, and the systems of art, intimacy, spirituality, education, and health care.
 Regional, culture-specific versions of the functions are included in a world wide structure, undermining their respective autonomy, but 'without attacking these cultures directly' (ibid.).